 To determine the right approach, consider your company size, budget, and workforce preferences.
 (We discuss this in detail in the section on creating a benefit package.)

-A well-rounded benefits package should provide essential benefits while allowing room for customization where possible.
+A well-rounded benefits package should provide essential benefits while allowing room for customisation where possible.

 An employee benefits package isn’t just ‘good to have’ — it’s a strategic investment in your business.
 Here’s why: